-Dogs suffer from cataracts more commonly than any other species.
+Just like humans, dogs can get cataracts.
+In fact, dogs suffer from cataracts more commonly than any other species.
 Although most cases are found in dogs over the age of five, cataracts can develop at any age.
-Some dogs are born with them or develop them as puppies.
+Some dogs are born with cataracts or develop them as puppies.

-Dogs most often suffer from senile, or "old age," cataracts; almost all dogs older than eight years suffer some degree of cloudiness to the lens of the eye.
+Dogs often suffer from senile, or "old age," cataracts.
+Many dogs older than eight years will develop some degree of cloudiness to the lens of the eye.
 Cataracts in dogs also may result from diabetes mellitus when the lens protein is injured by metabolic changes.

-But most canine cataracts are inherited, especially in certain breeds.
-Poodles, Cocker Spaniels, Boston Terriers, Wirehaired Fox Terriers, Siberian Huskies, Golden Retrievers, Old English Sheepdogs and Labrador Retrievers are reported to be affected most often.
+Most canine cataracts are inherited, especially in certain breeds.
+Poodles, Cocker Spaniels, Boston Terriers, Karelian Bear Dogs, Wirehaired Fox Terriers, Siberian Huskies, Golden Retrievers, Old English Sheepdogs, and Labrador Retrievers are reported to be affected most often.

 Cataract Surgery for Dogs

-In dogs that have trouble navigating due to vision loss, sight can be restored to near normal by surgery.
-This procedure is not indicated when the cataract is caused by inflammation, however.
+When a puppy has trouble navigating due to vision loss, the sight can be restored to near normal by surgery.
+However, this procedure is not indicated when the cataract is caused by inflammation.

 The same surgical techniques used on people for cataracts are applied to pets.
-Most veterinary ophthalmologists in private practice or at a university can do the surgery, which is done under general anesthetic.
+Most veterinary ophthalmologists in private practice or at a university can do the surgery, which is done under general anesthesia.

 The lens itself is contained in a kind of capsule, like an eggshell.
 Most commonly, surgery removes the front part of the shell and the contents inside, while leaving the back half of the capsule/shell intact.
 In some cases, the whole lens is removed and a new lens is transplanted to replace the damaged lens.
 Dogs that have the surgery generally do quite well.